jcostom/guides/README.md

 # Guides
-Small guides on various bits of tech
+Small guides on various bits of tech.